snowplow/documentation/docs/pipeline-components-and-applications/loaders-storage-targets/_snowflake-streaming-vs-rdb.md

 * Much lower latency — you can get data in Snowflake in seconds, as opposed to minutes with RDB Loader
 * Much lower cost — unlike with RDB Loader, there is no need for EMR and extensive Snowflake compute to load batch files

 We recommend the Streaming Loader over the RDB Loader.
+If you already use RDB Loader, see the [migration guide](/docs/pipeline-components-and-applications/loaders-storage-targets/snowflake-streaming-loader/migrating.md) for more information.

 :::